Actively Recruiting

 - Renal insufficiency

-- Unable to undergo computed tomography
+- Unable to receive computed tomography (CT) scans

-- Unable to wear wearable devices
+- Unable to wear wearable devices such as smartwatches

 AI-Screening